Where Can Minecraft Go?

 world and really begin to expand into the infinite.
 A sign + map could create a “you are here” sign-board.

-It is quoted here Notch saying that
+It is quoted here Notch saying that perhaps something

-suggestion for this is that perhaps what Minecraft needs is another block type:
+is that perhaps what Minecraft needs is another block type:

 lodestone in Gulliver’s Travels :)